 During pregnancy, the breast/chest undergoes changes to produce and store milk for the newborn baby.
 Colostrum begins to be produced as early as 12-16 weeks during pregnancy and may begin to leak in the 3rd trimester.(1) As estrogen increases, milk ducts are developed and the secretion of prolactin is signaled.
 Higher progesterone levels are responsible for milk-making cells to form and grow.

-Breast/chest changes in pregnancy:
+Breast changes in pregnancy:

-- breast/chest feels heavier and swollen
+- Breast may feel heavier and swollen

-- areola and nipple appears darker
+- Areola and nipple appears darker

 - Montgomery Tubercles develop on the areola

 - Veining in the breast is more visible due to increased blood flow